rdubois-crypto/FreshCryptoLib/solidity/src/README.md

 ### FCL_eddsa.sol:

-Unfinished optimized implementation of EDDSA over ed25519 as specified by RFC 8032 https://datatracker.ietf.org/doc/html/rfc8032.
+Optimized implementation of EDDSA over ed25519 as specified by RFC 8032 https://datatracker.ietf.org/doc/html/rfc8032.
+API are not mature, only one block message can be handled

 Gas cost: 270K, (compared to best of our knowledge here at 1.2M: https://github.com/javgh/ed25519-solidity

-ToDO: implement same hack as for secp256r1, integrate SHA512

 ### FCL_Webauthn:
 implementation of WebAuthn authentication mechanism on top of P256/sec256r1 ecdsa